johnrearden/strings_attached/README.md

 4. [Github](https://github.com/)
     - Github was used to store the projects after being pushed from Git and its cloud service [Github Pages](https://pages.github.com/) was used to serve the project on the web.
 GitHub Projects was used to track the User Stories, User Epics, bugs and other issues during the project.
 5. [Visual Studio Code](https://code.visualstudio.com/)
-    - VS Code was used locally as the main IDE environment, with the JSHint and Flake8 linters installed for JavaScript and Python code validation respectively.
+    - VS Code was used locally as the main IDE environment, with the ESLint and Flake8 linters installed for JavaScript and Python code validation respectively.
 6. [pytest](https://docs.pytest.org/en/7.1.x/)
     - Pytest was used for automated testing.
 7. [GIMP](https://www.gimp.org/)